 EMASeasy aims to help small and medium sized enterprises achieve registration for EMAS.
-B\$8555 is designed for any size of organisation.
+BS8555 is designed for any size of organisation.
 It enables an organisation to take a phased approach to implementing a management system.
 It can be used to achieve ISO14001, EMAS, or they can choose to remain at a particular phase that is appropriate to their nature and size.
-Alternatively, an organisation can choose to remain at a particular phase that is appropriate to their size and environmental risks.
+Alternatively, an organisation can choose to remain at a particular phase that is appropriate to the superior to the superio their size and environmental risks.
 It is useful for demonstrating an organisation's commitment to environmental improvement and working towards ISO14001 or EMAS.